SPEAKERS & MODERATORS

-Cesarettin Alasalvar, PhD., FIFT.
+Cesarettin Alasalvar, PhD., FIFT, FISNFF

 Dr. Cesarettin Alasalvar is the Director of the Food Institute at TÜBİTAK Marmara Research Center (MRC) in Turkey and is also an Associate Professor of Food Science and Engineering.
 His research interests focus mainly on development of functional foods and nutraceuticals, nutritional and functional properties of foods, bioactive properties of phytochemicals, and separation and identification of bioactives as well as bioavailability of foods and human clinical trials.
 Dr. Alasalvar has been active in the Institute of Food Technologists (IFT) programs for many years and served as a past chair of the Nutraceuticals and Functional Foods Division.
 He was one of the co-founders of the International Society for Nutraceuticals and Functional Foods (ISNFF) and also served as a past president of ISNFF.
-Dr. Alasalvar is an associate editor of Food Chemistry and serves as an editorial board member of Journal of Functional Foods and Journal of Food Bioactives.
+Dr. Alasalvar is an editor of Food Chemistry and serves as an editorial board member of Journal of Functional Foods and Journal of Food Bioactives.
 He is active in Horizon 2020 Programme and has been serving as Turkish Delegate of Societal Challenges II (Food Security, Sustainable Agriculture and Forestry, Marine, Maritime and Inland Water Research, and the Bio economy) of the Horizon 2020 Programme Committee since 2017.
 He is also the Scientific Advisory Board Member of PRIMA (Partnership for Research and Innovation in the Mediterranean Area - Horizon 2020) and serves as Academic Committee and World Forum for Nutrition Research and Dissemination Committee Members of International Nut and Dried Fruit Council (INC).
-Dr. Alasalvar is the editor of six books including Tree Nuts: Composition, Phytochemicals and Health Effects, Dried Fruits: Phytochemicals and Health Effects, and Health Benefits of Nuts and Dried Fruits and holds two patents.
-His work has led to the publication of over 100 research articles in the form of peer-reviewed journals (h-index of 34) and book chapters.
-Dr. Alasalvar has received a number of international prestigious awards; including the IFT-Fellow Award (2012), the TÜBİTAK MRC - Most Successful Researcher Award (2012), the ISNFF Merit Award (2014), and Sabri Ülker International Science and Innovation Award on Food, Nutrition, and Health (2015) in recognition of his pioneering scientific achievements.
+Dr. Alasalvar is the editor of six books including Tree Nuts: Composition, Phytochemicals and Health Effects, Dried Fruits: Phytochemicals and Health Effects, and Health Benefits of Nuts and Dried Fruits and holds five patents.
+His work has led to the publication of over 100 research articles in the form of peer-reviewed journals (h-index of 36) and book chapters.
+Dr. Alasalvar has received a number of international prestigious awards; including the IFT-Fellow Award (2012), the TÜBİTAK MRC - Most Successful Researcher Award (2012), the ISNFF Merit Award (2014), the Sabri Ülker International Science and Innovation Award on Food, Nutrition, and Health (2015), and the ISNFF-Fellow Award (2019) in recognition of his pioneering scientific achievements.

 David Baer, PhD